-Privacy advocates and government agencies constantly war over the extent to which the government should be able to access the digital records of individuals.
-While the NSA appears to have almost unrestricted authority on the federal level, the issue is still being addressed at the state level.
-To this extent, privacy advocates scored a strong victory this week with the passage of the California Electronic Communications Act.
+Privacy advocates and government agencies continuously war over the extent to which the government should be able to access the digital records of individuals.
+While the NSA appears to have almost unrestricted authority on the federal level, states are still wrestling with the issue.
+To this extent, privacy advocates scored a significant victory this week with the passage of the California Electronic Communications Act.

 Can state law enforcement authorities access your electronic communications without judicial oversight?
 Specifically, we are talking about information such as: